 A Problem Definition is

-- a genre of discourse or a passage of discourse that aims to describe a problem, including an analysis of its historical roots, causes and effects, stakeholders and disruptors.
+- a genre of discourse that aims to describe a problem, including an analysis of its historical roots, causes and effects, stakeholders and disruptors.

 - The Problem Definition may constitute an entire text or may be a smaller part of a larger text, such as a paragraph or even a whole section of a text.